Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Conclusions

 We also note that there has been recent debate about the related phenomenon of limit cycles in driven-dissipative systems with finite local Hilbert space dimensions (in particular spin-$1/2$ systems).
-Mean-field methods find evidence of limit cycles (e.g. \cite{Sarang}), whereas including quantum correlations with some numerical methods seems to indicate an absence of limit cycle phases in these models (e.g \cite{JuanJose,owen2018quantum}).
+Mean-field methods find evidence of limit cycles (e.g. \cite{Sarang}), whereas including quantum correlations with some numerical methods seems to indicate an absence of limit cycle phases in these models (e.g. \cite{JuanJose,owen2018quantum}).
 However, other methods \cite{Landa} accounting for quantum correlations do show limit cycles, making the issue controversial.
-We note that limit cycles correspond to persistent dynamics and purely imaginary eigenvalues of the corresponding quantum Liouvillians and thus our general algebraic theory should be applicable to these systems and can be used to prove either presence or absence of limit cycles.
+We note that limit cycles correspond to persistent dynamics and purely imaginary eigenvalues of the corresponding quantum Liouvillians.
+Thus our general algebraic theory should apply to these systems and can be used to prove either presence or absence of limit cycles.

 One direct generalization of our work should be to quantum Liouvillians with an explicit time dependence that would allow for the study of synchronization to an external periodic drive.
-In this case one could also study discrete time translation symmetry breaking and discrete time crystals under dissipation \cite{LazaridesDissipation,Riera_Campeny_2020}, which would correspond to purely imaginary eigenvalues in the Floquet Liouvillian or equivalently to eigenvalues of the corresponding propagator lying on the unit circle.
+In this case, one could also study discrete time translation symmetry breaking and discrete time crystals under dissipation \cite{LazaridesDissipation,Riera_Campeny_2020}, which would correspond to purely imaginary eigenvalues in the Floquet Liouvillian or equivalently to eigenvalues of the corresponding propagator lying on the unit circle.
+A further direction that should be explored is the synchronisation of sites which have differing local Hilbert space dimension, such as synchronising a spin-1/2 with a spin-1.
 Our framework should be applied in the future for generating new models that have synchronization.
-Extensions to more general types of synchronization such as amplitude envelope synchronization, and to those models that have infinite-dimensional Hilbert spaces, should also follow.
+Finally, extensions to more general types of synchronization such as amplitude envelope synchronization and those models with infinite-dimensional Hilbert spaces should also follow.